 - Overtime rates do not allow the charge or cost factors to be amended.
 If these fields need to be changed your will need to either make the record inactive, and then create a new overtime rate record.

-- Use the list filter 'all' to find both active and inactive cost centers.
+- Use the list filter 'all' to find both active and inactive cost centres.

 - A strike-out style is applied to rows that are inactive.